DmytroRi/Primus-Anomaly-Detector/README.md

 >...
 The music of Primus has been described as "thrash-funk meets Don Knotts, Jr." and "the Freak Brothers set to music".
 The Daily Freeman described the band's style as "a blend of funk metal and experimental rock".
 The A.V.
 Club described the band's music as "absurdist funk-rock".
 Primus have also been described as "prog rock" or "prog metal".
 AllMusic places Primus within the first wave of alternative metal bands, saying that they fused heavy metal music with progressive rock.
 Entertainment Weekly classified the band's performance as "prog-rock self-indulgence"...

-For context, some of my favorite artists include Iron Maiden, TOOL, Bruce Dickinson, Pink Floyd, Radiohead, Red Hot Chili Peppers, Deftones, Porcupine Tree, Nine Inch Nails, Deep Purple, Metallica, Rush, and others.
+For context, some of my favorite artists include Iron Maiden, TOOL, Bruce Dickinson, Pink Floyd, Swans, Radiohead, Red Hot Chili Peppers, Deftones, Porcupine Tree, Opeth, Deafheaven, Nine Inch Nails, Deep Purple, Metallica, Rush, Korn, Van Halen, Kraftwerk and others.

 Recently, I started learning the basics of machine learning and wanted to apply my new knowledge to a field I’m passionate about.